Azure/azure-postgresql/IoT demo with Azure PostgreSQL/Readme.md

-Download the sample Node.js project from https://github.com/Azure-Samples/azure-iot-samples-node/archive/master.zip and extract the ZIP archive.
 # Quickstart: Send telemetry from a device to an IoT hub to Azure Database for PostgreSQL

 ![alt text](https://github.com/savjani/azure-postgresql/blob/master/IoT%20demo%20with%20Azure%20PostgreSQL/Images/IotTelemetry.png "IoT hub telemetry to Azure Database for PostgreSQL")